pnb90/house_of_books/README.md

 ## Icebox
   - Testing
   - Smoother and better animations
+  - Transition of CSS from px to em/rem
+  - Updating CSS to be accessible on several different media sizes (phone, tablet, etc.)
   - Vetted for accessibility

 If given more time, I would like to learn much, much more about implementing testing into House of Books and TDD best practices in general.